+- CDCES Prep Bundle &

+- Virtual Conference

-- CDCES Prep Bundle & - San Diego and Virtual Conference with Free Bundle of Courses address these content areas included in the updated exam.
+- includes Free Bundle of Courses that address these content areas included in the exam.

 Articles to Read to Prepare for CDCES Exam

 Read More: Recommended Articles

 ADA Standards of Care 2024 - This yearly publication by the American Diabetes Association outlines the national goals of care based on the latest research for diabetes management.
 This is one of the most important guidelines to read as a Certified Diabetes Care and Education Specialist.